csc-training/elements-of-hpc/hpc-programming/parallel-programming.md

     Hello from task 1 / 4
     Hello from task 3 / 4
 ```
-Normally, you can think that number of MPI tasks is the same as the
+Normally, you can associate that the number of MPI tasks is the same as the
 number of cores to use.

 In order to perform actual work in parallel, one typically needs to